 There are three federal wetland laws that a land improvement contractor should always be cognizant of: (1) Clean Water Act; (2) National Wildlife Refuge System Administration Act; and (3) the Food Security Act of 1985.

 Clean Water Act: The Clean Water Act (33 U.S.C. §§ 1251, et seq.) states that, except for actions for which a person has a permit or the action is exempt under the Act, “the discharge of any pollutant by any person shall be unlawful.”
 Pollutants are defined to include “dredged spoil . . . discharged into water.”
-In our article published in the Feb./Mar.
-2014 edition of this newsletter, we discussed the federal agencies recent efforts to require a Section 404 permit from the Army Corps to install drain tile of any-size in a wetland subject to the Act’s jurisdiction.
+Federal agencies have made recent efforts to require a Section 404 permit from the Army Corps to install drain tile of any-size in a wetland subject to the Act’s jurisdiction.
 Likewise, the EPA is bringing civil enforcement actions against contractors and landowners who install drainage tile in a jurisdictional wetland without the necessary permit.
 Because the Clean Water Act statute prohibits “any person” from discharging a pollutant, a contractor working on behalf of a landowner client is subject to the same civil and criminal enforcement penalties as the landowner.
 Civil penalties under the Clean Water Act can reach up to $75,000 per day: $37,500 per day of violation of the Clean Water Act, and an additional $37,500 per day that the contractor and landowner do not comply with the Administrative Compliance Order.

 U.S. Fish and Wildlife Service Easements: Another federal law of concern for land improvement contractors installing drain tile on agricultural lands is the National Wildlife Refuge System Administration Act (16 U.S.C. §§ 668dd–668ee).
 The Act states that all lands and waters administered by the Secretary of the Interior as wildlife refuges, areas for the protection and conservation of fish and wildlife threatened with extinction, wildlife ranges, game ranges, wildlife management areas, or waterfowl production areas are referred to collectively as the “National Wildlife Refuge System.”
 This includes all wetlands covered on agricultural ground by a federal U.S. Fish and Wildlife Service easement.